 In addition to the quarterly SDWA compliance samples described in Section 3.7 of Chapter 3, BNL collected supplemental VOC samples from active supply wells during the year.
-These samples were analyzed for VOCs following either EPA Standard Method 524 or 624.
-Trace levels of chloroform continued to be routinely detected in samples from most wells, with a maximum concentration of 1.5 μ g/L observed during 2004.
-The DWS for chloroform is 80 μg/L. Low levels of several other VOCs (e.g., 1,1,1trichloroethane [TCA], bromodichloromethane, and dibromochloromethane) were occasionally detected, but at concentrations well below applicable DWS.
+The samples were analyzed for VOCs following either EPA Standard Method 524 or 624.
+Trace levels of chloroform continued to be routinely detected in samples from most wells, with a maximum concentration of 2.3 μg/L observed during 2005.
+The DWS for chloroform is 80 μg/L. Low levels of several other VOCs (e.g., 1,1,1-trichloroethane [TCA], bromodichloromethane, and dibromochloromethane) were occasionally detected, but at concentrations well below applicable DWS.
 Samples were also analyzed for metals and anions one time during the year from wells 6, 7, 11, and 12 (see Tables 7-3 and 7-4).
 As in previous years, iron was the only parameter detected at concentrations greater than the DWS, which is 0.3 mg/L for iron.
-Iron levels in wells 6 and 7 were 4.71 and 2.06 mg/L, respectively.
-Because high levels of iron are naturally present in some portions of the Upper Glacial aquifer on the western side of the BNL site, water obtained from wells 4, 6, and 7 is treated at the BNL Water Treatment Plant to reduce iron levels before distribution.
+The iron level in well 7 was 2.25 mg/L. Because high levels of iron are naturally present in some portions of the Upper Glacial aquifer on the western side of the Laboratory site, water obtained from wells 4, 6, and 7 is treated at the BNL Water Treatment Plant to reduce iron levels before distribution.